scriptsoncron/herd_client/README.md

-# HERD CLI Tool
+# HERD Python (3.8+) Client

-The script (Python 3.8+) simplifies interacting with the HERD API for uploading files, searching by SHA256 hashes, and downloading reports. **ONLY SHA256 SUPPORTED**.
+The script simplifies interacting with the HERD API for uploading files, searching by SHA256 hashes, and downloading reports. **ONLY SHA256 SUPPORTED**.

 DM for API access [@HerdSecurity](https://twitter.com/HerdSecurity)